BeeHive-org/5-choice-serial-reaction-time/software/updated_5-choice_protocol.md

 * Randomly chosen 1 stimulus light on the opposite wall turns on
 * mouse nosepokes into one of them (sensor detects it)
 * If nosepoked into a non-illumniated hole, there is no consequence, the trial begins again.
+  * all lights off, no time out, start at the beg. again.
 * If mouse nosepokes into the illuminated light, stimulus light turns off.
 * food is delivered
 * once mouse collects the food, there is 20 sec consumption interval (no light is on)